The Red Rider - the tale of the other rider, the first son of Selena. Dark; mirror storyline avec missing pieces. MxN.

 Disclaimer: All publicly recognizable characters, settings, etc. are the property of their respective owners.
 The original characters and plot are the property of the author.
 The author is in no way associated with the owners, creators, or producers of any media franchise.
 No copyright infringement is intended.

 I was told that Selena loved Morzan deeply.
 That she was able to look past his faults, his evil and anger, that he was one of the Forsworn.
-Of course, his charisma and handsome features still unmarred by countless battles probably turned the tides in his favor.
+Of course, his charisma and handsome features still unmarred by the countless battles he would soon fight probably turned the tides in his favor.
 She left everything behind in her hometown for him—family, promises, any hope of a secure future.

 I was also assured that he loved her, at least for a while.